shopsys/shopsys/docs/installation/installation-using-docker-linux.md

 # Installation Using Docker for Linux

 This guide covers building a new projects based on Shopsys Framework.
-Maybe you want to contribute to the framework itself.
+If you want to contribute to the framework itself,
 In that case don't forget to take a look at an article about [Monorepo](../introduction/monorepo.md).

 ## Requirements